tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ## Lesson 03

 That's it for lesson 02.
-I hope it was enjoyable, if a little tedious.
+I hope it was enjoyable if a little tedious.
 If you are familiar with any markup languages -- such as HTML, XML, or SVG in particular -- you have probably been cruising through the lessons thus far.
-In lesson 03 we'll begin to look at what really separates a programming language from markup.
-This includes topics like conditional statements and iteration.
-You will also look at randomness, which is one of the most powerful and exciting tools in the creative programmer's tool-set.
-For now, tough, take a break -- you deserve it!
-When you are ready to move onto lesson 03, use the link below.
+In lesson 03 we'll begin to look at what really separates a programming language from markup; this includes topics like conditional statements and iteration.
+You will also explore randomness -- one of the most powerful and exciting tools in the creative programmer's tool-set.
+For now, though, take a break -- you deserve it!

 **Begin lesson 03:** \<randomly generated lesson title\> *(coming soon)*
 {% comment %}